 Availability of sufficient data storage is a very important factor when selecting an FPGA development board.
-Various boards offer different memory options such as SRAM, QDR, SDRAM, FLASH etc. DDR SDRM is most popular of all since it offers reasonably large amount of volatile storage that can be accessed at reasonable speed.
-An on-board volatile memory is key for a lot of applications such as image processing, data logging etc. since the Block RAM available in the FPGA logic fabric is very limited.
+Various boards offer different memory options such as SRAM, QDR, SDRAM, FLASH etc. DDR SDRAM is most popular of all since it offers a reasonably large amount of volatile storage that can be accessed at a reasonable speed.
+An onboard volatile memory is key for a lot of applications such as image processing, data logging etc. since the Block RAM available in the FPGA logic fabric is very limited.

 We will be using Numato Lab’s Mimas V2 FPGA Development Board for this tutorial.
 But these steps can be applied to most other boards with minimal changes.

 To make SDRAM work with an FPGA, we will need a few essential components.